syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/getting-started.md

 {% endhighlight %}

+{% endtabs %}

 ## Customizing Position

-The TabStripPosition property decides the position in which navigation strip items such as Thumbnail or Dots should be rendered.
+The placement position of navigation strip items such as Thumbnail or Dots can be customized in SfRotator.
+This can be specified using `NavigationStripPosition` property.

+{% tabs %}

 {% highlight C# %}